 Next, consider the dash-dot line, which replicates the estimates in Blundell and Preston (1998).
-To estimate this model, we again use the simplified income process and consumption model, but now we estimate it using the consumption moment conditions (6) and (7) in addition to the moment condition for income inequality (5), but not condition (8) for the autocovariance of income.
-By assumption, this model captures the evolution of both income and consumption inequality well.
-Blundell and Preston consider all permanent shocks to be unpredictable and identify these shocks as shocks to which consumption inequality responds.
-Consequently, because consumption inequality did not increase much over the sample period, they find a very small contribution of permanent shocks to income inequality (see figure 9).
+To estimate this model, we again use the simplified income process and consumption model, but now we estimate it using the consumption moment conditions (6) and (7) in addition to the moment condition for income inequality (5), but not condition (8) for the

 Then we re-estimate the simplified model without predictable shocks, but now using all moment conditions.
-These estimates are presented as the dotted line in figures 8 and 9.
+These estimates are presented as the dotted line in Figs 8 and 9.
 Now, there is a conflict between the information in the consumption data, represented in moment conditions (6) and (7), and the information in moment condition (8) about the time series properties of income.
 As a result, the estimate for the contribution of permanent shocks as well as the fitted values for consumption inequality are very close to those of Blundell and Preston, but the model can no longer match the evolution of income inequality as the estimation procedure tries to find a 'compromise' between conflicting sets of moment conditions.